 Vegetable Thanksgiving Side Dishes

-Here are a few other ideas for vegetable sides that could make your holiday meal even more magnificent.
+Here are a few other ideas for vegetable sides that could make your holiday meal even more magnificent:

 A roasted cauliflower side dish can be as simple as dicing up some fresh florets and roasting them in the oven until tender.
 Alternately, you can make cream of cauliflower soup by blending cooked cauliflower with broth, salt, pepper, and garlic powder.
 Add a little heavy cream for extra flavor.
 Transfer the mixture to a saucepan and heat until simmering.

 Green beans are a Thanksgiving meal staple and work well prepped the day before to save time.
 You can roast them in olive oil and toss them with roasted almonds, crushed croutons, and parmesan cheese.
 A traditional green bean casserole is always a favorite, but the more adventurous cook might stir-fry the beans with olive oil and crushed garlic.
-Brussels sprouts can fill in for green beans if you prefer.
+Brussel sprouts can fill in for green beans if you prefer.